 Monitor the Gas Supply

 Check the gas lines and valves to make sure that they are all the way open so that your furnace can receive fuel through them.
-If you smell gas or propane, though, close the valve and call us at Valley City Mechanical for an emergency heating repair.
+If you smell gas or propane, though, close the valve and call us at Valley City Mechanical for heating repair.

 Call Valley City Mechanical for Furnace Inspections!